03avinash/Flipkart-Clone-webpage/README.md

-# flipkart-clone
+# Flipkart-Clone
-I have implemented flipkart clone using HTML &amp; CSS without using any framework.
+Clone of Flipkart Homepage using HTML and CSS without using any framework.